asavchenko/put.pixel/dev/png.reader/readme.txt

                 where BLOCK has next structure:
                     HEADER + DATA
-                        HEADER is 3 bytes long:
+                        HEADER is 3 bits long:
                             BFINAL (1 bit)
                             BTYPE (2 bits)
                         DATA is variable length (more about it later) if BFINAL is set then it's the last block (we reached BLOCKN from the illustration above)

 CM  is always = 8
-CINFO is always = 7
+CINFO is usually = 7

 So you can check your code at this point if you have these values equal to the 8 and 7 accordingly.
 If not, you are doing something wrong.